spaceskyentist/coding_setup_srshaver/step4_pyspedas.md

    To lock the environment in case you revisit it later, or want to provide dependencies to other/future users of your project code.

 ### Option 2.2: You're given a `requirements.txt` file to install necessary dependencies
+1. Make sure the `requirements.txt` file is in your current directory
+2. In Terminal, run:

+   `pip install -r requirements.txt `

 ## Step 4: Check that it works!
 (Optional)
 1. Create a file in your project to check that PySpedas is working by: **File > New File >** `pyspedas_test.py`, or the little button next to your project name that looks like a piece of paper with a plus sign.